szymtur/just-test-it/README.md

 - `just-test-it-runner.js`

-Test files should be placed directly in the `tests` directory.
-Currently, JustTestIt does not support subfolders, so all test files need to be located directly within the `tests` directory.
+All test files must be placed directly in the `tests` directory because the `JustTestIt` framework does not currently support subfolders.

 #### File naming and extensions

-Test files should use the `.test.js` extension.
-The test runner will only recognize and execute files with this specific naming convention.
+Test files must have the `.test.js` extension.
+The test runner will only recognize and execute files with this exact naming convention.
 For example, a test file should be named `example.test.js`.

 #### Directory Structure